 The Internet has a wealth of information and resources.
 Doing research can help you get started, but don’t stop there.
 Consider discussing your mental health with a trained professional.
 They can help you make the right decisions for your health.
 Of course, that approach is most effective when you’re open and honest with them.
 If you don’t provide the full story, it can be more challenging to get the treatment you need.

-Maybe Kelsey Grammar, as TV’s Dr. Frasier Crane, had it right when he wished us all good mental health.
+Maybe Kelsey Grammer, as TV’s Dr. Frasier Crane, had it right when he wished us all good mental health.
 A simple, impactful sentiment.

 Yet, perhaps Benjamin Franklin said it best – “An ounce of prevention is worth a pound of cure.”
 Prevention is the best cure.
-Mental health starts with awareness.
+Preventing mental health issues starts with awareness.

 I encourage you to take care of yourself.
 We’re all in this together.
 There’s a support system available for you, and willing to help.
 All you have to do is ask for it.
 Treatment for mental health is available, and it can improve your well-being.
 It may also save your life.